atklenner/sketches/README.md

 ## Optimizations

 When I add more sketches in the future I would like to add tags to the individual sketches to let people browse similar sketches more easily.
-I also left the pages unstyled because I have not made a decision on how I want it to look.
+Also I haven't made the site mobile friendly yet because I'm not sure how I want it to look just yet.

 ## Lessons Learned: